2/19/2020 Update: Five months after the ordeal started, Busch still has yet to donate the committed amount according to The Gazette.

-Two roads diverged in a Hawkeye-yellow wood, and Busch Beer will be very sorry they traveled the wrong one.
+Two roads diverged in a Hawkeye-yellow wood, and Busch Beer will be sorry they traveled the wrong one.
 It’s a monumental communications blunder destined to go down in PR history.
 Days after dubbing local Iowan, Carson King, a “Legend,” donating 350k to an Iowa children’s hospital, Busch Beer severed ties with him reminiscent of a junior high break up.
 Their knee jerk reaction, fueled by emotions and zero critical thinking was met with unparalleled anger from Iowans.

-In case you missed it, Busch Beer, likely Iowa’s favorite canned libation, hit the PR motherload when King held up a sign on nationally televised College Gameday, asking for people to Venmo him beer money.
+In case you missed it, Busch Beer, Iowa’s favorite canned beer, hit the PR motherload when King held up a sign on nationally televised College Gameday, asking for people to Venmo him beer money.
 To his surprise, people donated, prompting him to pledge the money to Stead Children’s Hospital at the University of Iowa.
 And that’s when Busch Beer hit gold.

 Busch Beer Cuts Ties With Carson King

 At the peak of Iowa’s best feel-good story since the Iowa Wave, King called a press-conference apologizing for Tweets he wrote when he was a child.
 He explained a reporter from The Des Moines Register, Iowa’s largest newspaper (to which I’ve contributed), found “racist tweets” in a “routine background check” as they were writing a profile.
 It was then announced Busch Beer had cut ties with King.
-That single reaction, proved detrimental.
+That single reaction proved detrimental.